-See the devastation of the Amazon rainforest, captured in vivid detail
+See the devastation of the Amazon rain forest, captured in vivid detail

 Snapping the images was no easy feat.
 Mosse had to either get permission from the people using the land, like illegal miners, or work around them.
 “Usually I try to get permission and that involves engaging these environmental criminals and befriending them,” says Mosse.
 When he couldn’t get permission?
 He flew the drone on an autopilot route anyway.
 “As a journalist we have to gather data in other ways and in that case I simply fly my drone,” he recalls.
 But he says that sometimes the land owners would “get really pissed,” and his drone, which seemed to be constantly running out of batteries, would automatically fly back to him and reveal his location.
 “That was terrifying,” he recalls.
 Even so, Mosse plans to return this summer to see how the landscape has changed.

 Mosse’s camera captured 10 simultaneous images per second (one per lens) while flying between 10 and 50 miles per hour depending on the altitude and image capture size.
-The camera itself took small scale photographs, ranging from 5 to 50 square meters.
+The camera itself took small-scale photographs, ranging from 5 to 50 square meters.
 When Mosse returned to his New York studio, he and his studio manager processed the whopping 298,000 images into colorful composite maps, which depicted 0.6 square miles to about 6 square miles in total size.

 The final images are striking.
 Unlike a topographic map, you can’t take the colors literally in this series—they have a different meaning depending on which map you’re looking at, and are an aesthetic tool to “disarm the viewer,” according to Mosse.
-The green foliage we typically see in rainforest imagery is gone; in its place are high-pigment colors that bring the contrast of agricultural tracks, trees, and waterways to the forefront.
+The green foliage we typically see in rain forest imagery is gone; in its place are high-pigment colors that bring the contrast of agricultural tracks, trees, and waterways to the forefront.
 Mosse’s color use forces the viewer to consider the devastation in a new way.

 Take Burnt Pantanal I and II.
 The maps plume with rich violet and oxblood reds depicting foliage.
 In contrast, greens, blues, and browns show the forest’s decay, and black shows the final death of plant life.
 Look closely at the image of the Subterranean Fire, Pantanal, and you’ll notice a tiny white truck on the road at the very bottom, with some people nearby.
 It’s a team of guys pumping water to fight underground burn through root systems—an impossible task when seen at scale.